paluh/code-formatter/README.md

 #### Own formatters

-If you want to change some formatter, then have to subclass one and override it's `_format_code` method.
+If you want to change some formatter, then you have to subclass one and override it's `_format_code` method.
 Of course you can completly replace it if it's necessary - just use interface which is defined by `base.AstFormatter`.

     TODO: example